Capstone-Projects-2025-Spring/aac-go-fish/CONTRIBUTING.md

 ### Dev
 `docker compose -f compose.dev.yaml up --build`

-This will run the frontend and backend.
-The frontend is accessible at `localhost:3000` and the backend is accessible at `localhost:8000`.
+This will run the frontend, backend, and observability stack.
+The frontend is accessible at `localhost:3000` and the backend is accessible at `localhost:3000/api`.

+Grafana is accessible at `localhost:3000/grafana`.

 ## Backend